This article will cover:

 Note: Do not send test manifests.
 Once eAPIS is authenticated there is a direct feed to the CBP system.

-- Expand the eAPIS section of the snapshot in the trip you are submitting the manifest for
+Expand the eAPIS section of the feasibility in the trip in which you are submitting the manifest

-- Click "Submit" next to the appropriate location.
+Click "Submit" next to the appropriate location.
 If submitting a US inbound or outbound, click "Submit USA."
 If submitting a Canadian inbound or outbound, click "Submit CAN."
 If submitting CARICOM, click the option to submit for the CARICOM country.